rsipakov/nextjs-typescript-tailwind-next-translate/src/posts/ssg-ssr/index.ru.md

 ---
-title: 'EN = When to Use Static Generation v.s.
+title: 'RU = When to Use Static Generation v.s.
 Server-side Rendering'
 date: '2020-01-02'
 description: 'This is a description'
 ---